 Universes in Universe

-The website for all of Cape Town's museums - an easy way for potential visitors to decide exactly how to spend their time.
+The new website for all of Cape Town's museums - an easy way for potential visitors to decide exactly how to spend their time.
 One of the most striking features on the South African National Gallery page is a 360 degree view of Jane Alexander's Butcher Boys, the gallery's best-known and most popular piece.

 Luckily you can click through to the mega address of the Electronic Mail & Guardian's fine arts page, or you might pass up this extremely useful and concise listing of all the current visual art activity across the country.

 Winner of the Arts and Culture Trust Award for best electronic media, when this fledgling site fulfils its aim of providing a comprehensive resource on all aspects of culture in the country, it will be truly valuable.
 The visual arts side needs serious attention.
 In the meantime, there's lots of info, particularly on the performing arts, and many connections to be made.

 An online road trip by Paul and Charity, recently in South Africa, in which they meet artists of many persuasions, interview them and record their work.